Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS` `Q☆` → `QU`*. `☆ → Space` SFBs can be avoided this way.

 #### <ins>*Left Half:*
-As is standard for these kinds of layouts, the pinky `H` + vowels setup is used since it has an 83:1 inroll ratio.
-Rare letters then fill the rest of this side, with punctuation being placed on the inner column for low SFBs.
+The pinky `H` + vowels setup is used for it's insane 83:1 inroll ratio.
+Rare letters then fill the rest of this side, with punctuation being placed on the inner index column for low SFBs.

-`X` almost never comes after a consonant so consonant-hand outrolls can be turned into alternates.
+`X` almost never comes after a consonant so it turns consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BR` (+ `AEIOU`)*

-`H` does the same thing, just to a lesser degree, as it *does* pair with a majority of the consonants.
+`H` does the same thing, just to a lesser degree, as it pairs with a majority of the consonants.

-`Repeat` was put on the index, as opposed to the thumb sicne I didn't have a free key for it and wasn't willing to give up magic.
+`Repeat` was put on the index, as opposed to the thumb since I didn't have a free key for it and wasn't willing to give up magic.
 This placement doesn't really cause any problems though, as the new SFBs are pretty infequent and can be fixed with magic or alt-fingering.

 This key also has a few exceptions:
 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll instead.